Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: RESULTS

-\textit{BD $-$18$^{\circ}$2608}: This star was newly classified as Tc-rich in S21, and was estimated as having an initial mass of 1.6 \Msun\ despite its low luminosity at $2400$ \Lsun, for which we find similar values.
+\textit{BD $-$18$^{\circ}$2608}: This star was newly classified as Tc-rich in S21, and was estimated as having an initial mass of 1.6 \Msun\ despite its low luminosity at $2400$ \Lsun, for which we find similar values of 2285 \Lsun\ (VOSA) and 2398 \Lsun\ (K10).
 Unfortunately, its ASAS-SN light curve was affected by saturation, and no reliable period could be found.
-However, its VSX entry lists a period of $\sim 1700$ d, which is a long period for BD-18 2608's low luminosity.
+However, its VSX entry lists a period of $\sim 1700$ d, which is a long period for BD$-$18$^{\circ}$2608's low luminosity.
 This period would place it beyond the LSP sequence for its $M_{W_{JK_s}}$ ($-7.47$).
-Upon further investigation of the ASAS light curve for this star, we find a cycle of 285 d which puzzlingly lies in between sequences C and D. This case may be similar to the stars with primary period between sequences C and D identified in \cite{soszynski_wood_srvs_2013}, though the cause of this variability is (like sequence D) not definitively understood.
-There also appears to be smaller scale variability, so follow up analysis on a light curve with higher cadence may be useful to derive a pulsation period.
+Upon further investigation of the ASAS and KWS light curves for this star, we find a possible pulsation period of $\sim60$ d after a few prewhitening steps which we attribute to the 1OM.
+This results in an initial mass estimate of $1.17^{+0.09}_{-0.09}$ \Msun\, using the Z = 0.007 grid which is expected to be comparable to the measured metallicity of [Fe/H] = $-0.31 \pm 0.16$.
+We also find a cycle of roughly 260 d which puzzlingly lies in between sequences C and D, and the resulting phased light curve appears to have troughs reminiscent of an eclipsing variable.
+This case may be similar to the stars with primary period between sequences C and D identified in \cite{soszynski_wood_srvs_2013}, though the cause of this variability is (like sequence D) not definitively understood.
+It is possible that the 287 period is just half of the LSP, in which case it would lie on sequence D.

 These examples illustrate the complications that mass estimates for individual stars in the sample can face, depending on the varying quality and features of their light curves.
 As a result, the utility of these stars as constraints on the minimum mass for TDU will strongly depend on accurate interpretations of their evolutionary state.
 The lowest luminosity intrinsic S-type stars tend to be SRVs with complex variability, and while we have obtained reasonable pulsation periods for most, some stars require further monitoring for more accurate measurements.